amankshihab/cslabbot/README.md

 Ohh yeah ..
 you do have to download this as a zip file and extract it or you could clone me to your pc.

-Now to make sure that you have all the packages installed use cmd and 	Now to make sure that you have all the packages installed use cmd and navigate to the folder containing the this file and type :
+Now to make sure that you have all the packages installed use cmd and navigate to the folder containing the this file and type :

     pip install -r requirements.txt

-Sometimes the telegram module may not get installed then just try this (Windows):
+~Sometimes the telegram module may not get installed then just try this (Windows):~

-    python -m pip install python-telegram-bot
+    ~python -m pip install python-telegram-bot~

 You can now compile it on your pc and commit it here